irmen/prog8/docs/source/libraries.rst

     Identical to ``callfar``, except here you can give arguments not only for AY, but for each of the A, X and Y registers (each an ubyte) and the Carry status bit as well (a boolean).

-syscall (callnr), syscall1 (callnr, arg), syscall2 (callnr, arg1, arg2), syscall3 (callnr, arg1, arg2, arg3)
-    Functions for doing a system call on targets that support this.
-Currently no actual target uses this though except, possibly, the experimental code generation target!
-    The regular 6502 based compiler targets just use a subroutine call to asmsub Kernal routines at specific memory locations.
-So these builtin function calls are not useful yet except for experimentation in new code generation targets.

 rsave
     Saves all registers including status (or only X) on the stack
     Note: the 16 bit 'virtual' registers of the Commander X16 are *not* saved,